 If you get approved, Capital One will require you to place a security deposit of $49, $99 or $200 to actually open your account.
-The deposit amount you’re assigned depends on your overall creditworthiness, but everyone starts with a $200 credit limit – unless you deposit more than is required, that is.
+The deposit amount you’re assigned depends on your overall credit standing, but everyone starts with a $200 credit limit – unless you deposit more than is required, that is.
 Any amount you deposit above what’s required will boost your spending limit by the same amount.
 For example, if you’re required to place a $49 deposit and you put down $149, your credit limit will be $300 instead of $200.

 It’s also possible that Capital One will eventually return your deposit and transition you to an unsecured credit card with a higher credit limit.
 But that depends on how financially responsible you are.

 Different secured cards have different rules regarding security deposits and spending limit increases.
 You can usually increase your limit by depositing more money, often at any time.
 But you generally can’t just call and ask for more spending power without giving the credit card company something in return.
-And Capital One certainly doesn’t allow that.

 Just remember that it’s not the best idea to use up all of your available credit.
-Ideally, you’ll want to shoot for less than 30% to make sure that there’s a positive impact on your credit score.
+Ideally, you’ll want to shoot for less than 30% credit utilization to make sure that there’s a positive impact on your credit score.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

-WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.